 I have a few different protein powders I switch off between and I’ve tried a ton so I feel like I have a pretty good idea when it comes to flavor, digestibility, ingredients, etc.

 In addition to protein powders, sometimes I like throwing a scoop of collagen into my smoothies or baking as well for an extra dose of amino acids.
 Collagen is the most abundant protein in our body and as we age, we make less and less of it, so I prefer to add it in supplement form.
 It’s rich in the amino acids hydroxyproline, proline, glycine and arginine.
 All of which help our body’s connective tissue, skin, hair & nails stay as healthy as possible, in addition to keeping our joints and muscular growth functioning at its highest potential.
-When it comes to brands I trust, I use Vital Proteins the most (typically their unflavored collagen as it dissolves in ANYTHING, even my Cashew Chocolate Chip Cookie Skillet!!), then Primal Kitchen Collagen Fuel— the vanilla and chocolate are so good in smoothies, and Nutraorganics have a range of flavored collagen as well.
+When it comes to brands I trust, I use Vital Proteins the most (typically their unflavored collagen as it dissolves in ANYTHING, even my Cashew Chocolate Chip Cookie Skillet!!), then Primal Kitchen Collagen Fuel— the vanilla and chocolate are so good in smoothies, and Nutraorganics has a range of flavored collagen as well.

 Another supplement that’s crucial in our diet, physically active or not, is magnesium.
 Most people are actually deficient in this mineral so I always recommend others look to incorporate it some way into their everyday routine, including in supplement form.
 Magnesium is used in more than 300 enzyme reactions in the body, including energy production, blood pressure regulation, nerve and muscle function, protein synthesis and blood glucose control.
 It contributes to the structural development of bone and is required for the synthesis of DNA, RNA and the master antioxidant glutathione (source).
 Supplementing with magnesium also helps us fall asleep naturally.
 I always make sure to take my magnesium supps whenever I have a tough workout or know I’m probably going to be sore the next day.